Office of Student Engagement

 SAGA (Sexuality and Gender Alliance)

-Sexuality and Gender Alliance, in accordance with Saint Mary’s dedication to diversity and social justice, will actively build community among LGBTQ persons and their straight allies.
+Sexuality and Gender Alliance, in accordance with Saint Mary’s dedication to diversity and social justice, actively builds community among LGBTQ persons and their straight allies.
 The alliance works to create an awareness of and respect for sexual diversity.
 Because of the prevalence of heterosexism and homophobic attitudes, SAGA recognizes the difficulty that sexually diverse students may have in realizing, and celebrating all aspects of their personalities and cultures.
-By providing an educational and supportive environment to the Saint Mary’s University campus, SAGA will combat myths, prejudices and fears about LGBTQ persons and their cultures in order to dispel them.
-We will sponsor lectures, panels, residence hall programs, discussions, films, showcases, literature, and entertainment events concerning issues of sexual diversity.
+By providing an educational and supportive environment to the Saint Mary’s University campus, SAGA will combat myths, prejudices, and fears about LGBTQ persons and their cultures in order to dispel them.
+We sponsor lectures, panels, residence hall programs, discussions, films, showcases, literature, and entertainment events concerning issues of sexual diversity.

 Student Senate